Inverted Pyramid Style of News Writing Examples With Pros & Cons

 Communist Soviet Theory Example

-This theory is generated from authoritarian theory but contradicted by the libertarian theory.
+The Soviet Union was reconstructed around new norms based on Marxist-Leninist beliefs following the 1917 revolution.
+Communist Soviet Theory is also known as Soviet Media Theory.
+This theory is generated from authoritarian theory but is contradicted by the libertarian theory.
 The government agency owns the press media, but they are free to work for society.
-Finally, the government set official media to deliver the information to society.
+Finally, the government established official media to deliver information to the public.

-For example, In Russia, China, and Cuba
+For example, in Russia, China, and Cuba.

 Siebert, F., Peterson, T. B., & Schramm, W. (1956).
-Four theories of the press: The authoritarian, libertarian, social responsibility, and soviet communist concepts of what the press should be and do (Vol. 10).
+Four theories of the press: The authoritarian, libertarian, social responsibility, and Soviet communist concepts of what the press should be and do (Vol. 10).
 University of Illinois Press.